Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 That's much, much higher than their share of the population, which is in the single digits.
 Probably about 5% for illegal aliens alone.

-Then, if you look at the prison population, BOP, 15% of inmates are non-citizens, much, much higher than their share of the population, which is 4%.
+Then if you look at the prison population, BOP, 15% of inmates are non-citizens, much, much higher than their share of the population, which is 4%.

-Then, if you look at just the costs to the cities,
+Then if you look at just the costs to the cities,

 I can go to New York, my old hometown.
-The New York comptroller showed that they were spending $1.5 billion in 2023 on the illegal aliens who were there.
+The New York Comptroller showed that they were spending $1.5 billion in 2023 on the illegal aliens who were there.

 That number doubled the following year, 2024, to $3 billion.
 It's over $3 billion this year.

-crime, I don't know.
+crime.
+I don't know.

 I look at the numbers out of New York.
-I look at the numbers out of the CBO.
+I I look at the numbers out of the CBO.

-Your study, I don't ever trust your statistics.
+No, your study, I don't ever trust your statistics.
 Can I hop in real quick?
 Go for it.

 Okay, so I'm going to take a little bit of a different approach when it comes to this.

 I want to start off with the fundamental idea.
-Everybody in here agrees that if somebody is here illegally and they commit crimes, get them the f ⁇ out of here, right?
+Everybody in here agrees that if somebody is here illegally and they commit crimes, get them the f out of here, right?
 Yes.

 Yeah, did you just hear

-Well, uh, wait, is crossing the border illegally, a civil or a criminal violation?
+A civil or a criminal violation?
 It depends on the case, but it can be a civil violation.
+It can be a civil violation.

-Okay, so let's all start off with the fundamental idea that it's still illegal.
+it can be a civil violence.
+Okay, so let's all start off with the fundamental idea that

-It is a civil violation.
-Well, it is not a criminal.
+Well, it is not a criminal

+Okay, so let me just get into this.
 I can start with the fundamental idea that if somebody is here illegally and they commit crimes, they should be sent to another country's prison.
-And I'm a liptard.

 They have reallocated funds meant for the deportation of criminals towards the deportation of farm workers, the deportation of people going to the courthouse.
 Trump made a true social post.

-He continued deporting them.
-Your issue right here is that UOSA liberals are taking these 80-20 positions.
+Your Your issue right here is that UASA liberals are taking these 80-20 positions.
+And you're not quite there, but you're getting closer to the 80-20 position than we are.

-and you're not quite there, but you're getting closer to the 80-20 position than we are.
 70% of Americans want a legal pathway for people who are here contributing to the country.
+And what Donald Trump is doing, one more point.

-And what Donald Trump is doing, one more point, what Donald Trump is doing is criminalizing asylum en masse and prioritizing the deportation of farm workers, and other people.
+What Donald Trump is doing is criminalizing asylum en masse and prioritizing the deportation of farm workers and other people.

-Most of the illegals are asylum seekers, or are they economic rights?
+Most of the illegals are asylum seekers or are they economic rights?
 Wait, no, wait, wait, wait, wait, look, wait, wait, listen to what you just said.
 Most of the illegals are asylum seekers.

 Asylum seeking is not illegal, Michael.
+It's not a problem.

 That's a pathway.
 I'm sorry, then.

-The people that we would call illegal aliens, non-citizens in the United States, who aren't on a green card, who are not here on a visa, are most of them
+The people that we call illegal aliens, non-citizens in the United States, who aren't on a green card, who are not here on a visa, are most of them

 What percent of the people deported have had criminal violations?
 It's only 30 to 40 percent.
 So 60 percent of the people deported have no criminal violations.

-Guys, they're not rounding up.
+Guys.
+They're not rounding up.

 Can I test the audience?

-Can I test you guys, if somebody comes over here and seeks asylum and what they try to do is build a better life build a family and they're working on a farm Do you guys think there should be a path to citizenship to become an American?
+Can I test you guys, if somebody comes over here and seeks asylum and what they try to do is build a better life, build a family, and they're working on a farm, do you guys think there should be a path to citizenship to become an American?

 Yeah.